 Version Control Packs in External Git Repos

 You can track and version-control Packs in an external Git repository, such as GitHub, GitLab, and Bitbucket.
-Tracking a Pack to an external Git repository establishes a single source of truth for Pack configurations, which allows you to track configuration changes and integrate your Cribl deployment into your company’s existing change management workflows.
+Tracking a Pack using an external Git repository establishes Git as the single source of truth for Pack configurations.
+This allows you to track configuration changes in a central, company-owned repository.
+It also makes it easier to integrate your Cribl deployment into your company’s existing change management workflows.

 Best Practices for External Pack Repositories